opencollective/documentation/financial-contributors/financial-contributors.md

 ## Can my Collective give to another Collective?

 If both Collectives are in the same [Fiscal Host](../fiscal-hosts/fiscal-hosts.md), you can donate using the balance of a Collective.
-For example, most open source projects are hosted by the Open Source Collectives, so they can give to each other.
+For example, most open source projects are hosted by the Open Source Collective, so they can give to each other.

 To make a Collective-to-Collective donation, go to the page of the Collective and select your contribution amount.
 You will be given the option to donate from any Collective you are a core contributor of.